Stay at One of Ireland’s Best Castles

 Check-in is an event in itself.
 You begin to feel special and singled out immediately, the preparation for a great stay begins here, a solid desk all to yourselves as you go through formalities.
 The complimentary gin cocktail a perfect way to hook me in even further.
 Another spell casting a relaxed glow and easy smile.
 Though the smiles form here automatically, no alcohol necessary, while you are given a tour of the public rooms en route to your bedroom.

 The Connaught Room is home to Ashford Castle’s treat laden Afternoon Tea, an appropriate setting for indulgence with plush, heavy fabrics, yet comfortably elegant.
 Lucky diners are observed by garden views and Lough Corrib’s glimmered ripples.
 There is a sense of headiness here that cream soaked scones, smoked salmon and champagne flutes compliment.

 Chandeliers glint and hang where possible.
 Staircases are dark, rightly so and walls also dark, a rhododendron dark green which you naturally want to touch.
 The green is fabric, not paint.
 Experience this tactile effect everywhere when you stay at one of Ireland’s best Castles.
-You want to rub the richness into you like cocoa butter.
+You want absorb the richness like cocoa butter.

 Heron-grey fabric with art nouveau beading wraps completely around the public restroom interior beside the Billiard Room.
 Not one millimeter of bare wall peeks through anywhere.
 Fabric is pinned into all corners, and yes, the ceiling is covered too.

 Close to these restrooms and Billiard Room you will find the second floor Library corridors with views to the Oak Hall foyer beneath.
 Night time is best to sit and read here when chandeliers dominate and tucked-away reading lamps come in to use.
 I chose Colum McCann’s perfection ‘Everything in This Country Must’ and tucked myself into a nook.
 The color is rich raspberry red, and yes, the velveteen walls and chairs demand to be stroked.